spantaleev/sftpman/README.rst

 Known limitations
 -----------------

+- Adding/Editing file systems is not yet supported by the CLI application (works only in GUI), but will be implemented soon
 - Doesn't support password authentication, only SSH keys
 - Doesn't support mounting in a location different than ``/mnt/sshfs/``